Beavers

 Do beavers prefer certain tree species?

 Conifers such as pines, hemlocks, etc. are their least favourite.
-Sometimes they will girdle (remove the bark around the entire base) of conifers for an unknown reason.
+Sometimes they will girdle (remove the bark around the entire base) conifers for an unknown reason.
 One possibility is to obtain a much-needed dietary nutrient.

 What impact do the beavers have on water quality and hydrology?